wilbcn/HomeLab/Active-Directory-Setup/README.md

 ![image](https://github.com/user-attachments/assets/946e760a-5860-4098-a100-c0986bf6d246)

-2. By investing the **details** of these two network adapters, I was able to logically work out which was which.
+2. By investigating the **details** of these two network adapters, I was able to logically work out which was which.

 ![image](https://github.com/user-attachments/assets/11aaeba7-325f-4f9a-b04c-e9365382723d)